ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 ## Network interface settings
 {: #vc_nsx-t_orderinginstance-network-interface-settings}

-You must specify the following network interface settings when you order a vCenter Server instance.
+You must specify the following network interface settings when you order a vCenter Server with NSX-T instance.

 ### Host name prefix
 {: #vc_nsx-t_orderinginstance-host-name-prefix}